jktrn/astro-erudite/README.md

 | `linkedin` | `string.url()`   | Must be a valid URL.                                                                                                                | Optional |
 | `discord`  | `string.url()`   | Must be a valid URL.                                                                                                                | Optional |

+> [!TIP]
-You can add as many social media links as you want, as long as you adjust the schema!
+> You can add as many social media links as you want, as long as you adjust the schema!
 Make sure you also support the new field in the `src/components/SocialIcons.astro` component.

 ### Projects